Honeybee9999/CollegeWeb-Student/README.md

 >> AJAX has been used at places such as comments for easier live updates.
 >> Profile Prictures are implemented using IMGUR API.
->> All HTML designs have been completed by using BOOTSTRAP STUDIO.
+>> All HTML designs have been completed using BOOTSTRAP STUDIO.

 --------------------------------------------
 For Developers